-The Trustee's Plan of Reorganization for Southern Montana Electric Generation and Transmission Cooperative, Inc., as it may be amended or modified (the "Plan"), submitted by Lee A. Freeman (the "Trustee"), the duly appointed Chapter 11 trustee for Debtor Southern Montana Electric Generation and Transmission Cooperative, Inc., provides for the continued operation of the Debtor, significant recoveries to secured creditors, a distribution to unsecured creditors that is equal to if not greater than what they would receive if the Debtor were to be liquidated, and reasonable rates to the Debtor's members for at least the next decade.
+The Trustee's First Amended Plan of Reorganization for Southern Montana Electric Generation and Transmission Cooperative, Inc., as it may be amended or modified (the "Plan"), submitted by Lee A. Freeman (the "Trustee"), the duly appointed chapter 11 trustee for Debtor Southern Montana Electric Generation and Transmission Cooperative, Inc. (the "Debtor"), provides for the continued operation of the Debtor, a settlement with the Noteholders (defined herein) which resolves the issue of the value of the Noteholders' collateral and under which the Noteholders' current claim for a \$46 million "make-whole amount" is waived, significant recoveries to secured creditors, a distribution to unsecured creditors that is equal to if not greater than what they would receive if the Debtor were to be liquidated, and reasonable rates to the Debtor's members for at least the next decade.
 The Trustee is seeking to obtain Bankruptcy Court approval of the Plan.
 Section 1125 of the Bankruptcy Code requires that the Trustee prepare a disclosure statement containing adequate information of a kind, and in sufficient detail, to enable a hypothetical reasonable investor to make an informed judgment regarding acceptance of the Plan.
 This Disclosure Statement has been submitted in accordance with such requirements.
 The Trustee urges all holders of Claims and Member Interests entitled to vote on the Plan to vote in favor of the Plan.

-The cornerstone of the Plan is a 10-year, all requirements power supply agreement (the "Reorganized Southern PSA") under which all of the Debtor's power and energy needs will be met with under market-based prices that are, in real dollars, at historical lows.
-The Reorganized Southern PSA replaces a pre-petition, long-term power supply agreement with PPL Montana ("PPL") that required the Debtor to purchase quantities of power that greatly exceeded its needs and at prices that turned out to be significantly over market.
-By any measure, the Reorganized Southern PSA will save the Debtor over \$100,000,000 as compared to what it would have had to pay under the PPL contract.
-The significant savings achieved by the replacement of the PPL contract will allow the Debtor to pay off the debt on Highwood Generating Station on restructured terms and yet charge rates to its members that are significantly lower than what they would have been had the PPL contract been performed.
-Further, by paying off the HGS debt on restructured terms, the Debtor will be able to retain the optionality presented by continued ownership of a gas-fired power generation facility in an environment in which coal-fired plants across the county are being shut down or scheduled to shut down due to environmental issues as well as the cost-effectiveness of operating gas-fired plants at current natural gas prices.
-Finally, by continuing to operate rather than liquidating, the value of the Debtor's claims against certain members that are attempting to terminate their wholesale power contracts is preserved for the benefit of secured and unsecured creditors.
+In addition to the settlement with the Noteholders, one of the other key elements of the Plan is a 10-year, all requirements power supply agreement between Reorganized Southern and Morgan Stanley Capital Group, Inc. (the "MSCGI Agreement") under which all of the Debtor's power and energy needs will be met with under market-based prices that are, in real dollars, at historical lows.
+The MSCGI Agreement replaces a pre-petition, long-term power supply agreement with PPL Montana ("PPL") that required the Debtor to purchase quantities of power that greatly exceeded its needs and at prices that turned out to be significantly over-market.
+By any measure, the MSCGI Agreement will save the Debtor over \$100,000,000 as compared to what it would have had to pay under the PPL contract.
+The significant savings achieved by the replacement of the PPL contract will allow the Debtor to pay off the debt on Highwood Generating Station ("HGS") on restructured terms and still charge rates to its members that are significantly lower than what they would have been had the PPL contract been performed.
+Further, by paying off the HGS debt on restructured terms, the Debtor will be able to retain the optionality presented by continued ownership of a gas-fired power generation facility in an environment in which coal-fired plants across the country are being shut down or scheduled to shut down due to environmental issues as well as the cost-effectiveness of operating gas-fired plants at current natural gas prices.
+Finally, by continuing to operate rather than liquidate, the value of the Debtor's claims against certain members that are attempting to terminate their wholesale power contracts is preserved for the benefit of creditors.

-The Trustee believes that this Plan provides creditors with the best possible recovery under the circumstances.
+The Trustee believes that the Plan provides creditors with the best possible recovery under the circumstances.
 If the Plan is not confirmed, there is no assurance that the Debtor will be able to reorganize its business.